ZoneMinder/zoneminder/README.txt

 8.4.
 Controlling Monitors
-If  you  have  defined  your  system  as  having  controllable monitors  and you are looking at a monitor that is  configured for control, then clicking on the 'Control' link along the top of  the window will change the short event listing area  to  a control  area.
+If  you  have  defined  your  system  as  having  controllable monitors  and you are looking at a monitor that is  configured for control, then clicking on the `Control' link along the top of  the window will change the short event listing area  to  a control  area.
 The  capabilities  you  have  defined  earlier determine  exactly what is displayed in this window.
 Generally